 Multiple Independent Levels of Security (MILS)

-Security by use of a separation micro-kernel
+Security by use of a Separation Kernel

-The Common Criteria (CC) Standard - IEC 15408
+The Common Criteria (CC) Standard: IEC 15408